rhuan080/rhuan080/README.md

-Hi, My name is [Rhuan Rocha](http://rhuanrocha.net), I am Principal Software Engineer focused on integration and iPaaS.
+Hi, My name is [Rhuan Rocha](http://rhuanrocha.net), I am Java specialist focused on integration and iPaaS.
 I'm founder of the [Cloud Conference Day](http://cloudconferenceday.com) event, a contributor to many Open Source projects, and an Apache Camel committer.